yhilpisch/pmcode/README.md

 # Python & Mathematics for Data Science and Machine Learning — Code Companion

-# (c) Dr. Yves J. Hilpisch | The Python Quants GmbH
+**&copy; Dr. Yves J. Hilpisch | The Python Quants GmbH**
-# AI-powered by GPT-5
+**AI-powered by GPT-5**

 Welcome to the code companion repository for the book “Python & Mathematics for Data Science and Machine Learning”.
 This repository contains the executable code assets that accompany the book.
-It is designed as a practical counterpart: book PDF + this code repo = your complete learning resources.
+It is designed as a practical counterpart: book manuscript + this code repo = your complete learning resources.

 What’s included here are the runnable Python scripts and Jupyter notebooks referenced throughout the chapters.
-The book sources (AsciiDoc, build tooling, etc.) are not part of this repository to keep it focused and lightweight for readers.

 ## Contents